 freshman from Hawaii with a beautiful swing and a purist's love for the game.
 Though young and new to the college game, she stepped up to be the leader the team desperately needed.
 "At the beginning of the year, it was tough to be a team that graduated seniors and didn't have any seniors to replace them," she says.
 "But it was that challenge that became the driving force propelling us forward.
-No one knew if we up five wins in 11 regular-season tournaments.
-Her efforts landed her NWC Player had enough experience to buckle down and get things done."
+No one knew if we had enough experience to buckle down and get things done."